South Korea – Clinical Trials Regulatory Process

 - To conduct a clinical trial in South Korea, the sponsor must obtain institutional review board (IRB) approval.

-- The sponsor should submit a clinical trial application with the appropriate supporting documents, all of which should be translated into Korean.
+- The sponsor should submit a clinical trial application and translate all the appropriate supporting documents into Korean.

 - The IRB approval process can take 1-2 months in Korea.